 There are many kinds of ceramic thermal protective materials, among which carbon/carbon composite materials have attracted the wide attention of various countries due to their excellent properties.
 Strictly speaking, carbon/carbon composites refer to composites reinforced with carbon fiber.
-Apart from a series of characteristics such as high strength and heat resistance, the composite also has a unique skill, that is, its mechanical properties do not drop but rise in high temperature, showing higher strength and stiffness.
-Therefore, it is considered as the ideal thermal protection material for the next generation hypersonic vehicle.
+Apart from a series of characteristics such as high strength and heat resistance, the composite also has a unique skill, that is, its mechanical properties do not drop but rise in high temperatures, showing higher strength and stiffness.
+Therefore, it is considered the ideal thermal protection material for the next-generation hypersonic vehicle.

 Under the protection of this triple magic function, the ceramic thermal protection material can guarantee the shape of the tip remains unchanged, the hitting accuracy is high and does not affect the normal operation of the internal guidance electronic components even if the aerodynamic heating makes the external surface temperature ultrahigh when the hypersonic vehicle is flying at supersonic speed.
 Therefore, ceramic thermal protective materials have high application value in the military field.